rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >**Example:**
 >Title proper: <CITE>Ft.
 Monroe [Gunnery?]</CITE>
 >Note on title: <CITE>Last word of the title is illegible; the conjecture is based on image content</CITE>

+*Exception*: If the entire title is illegible, supply or devise a title according to the instructions at [1.21.34](/DCRMR/title/Title-proper/#12134-no-title).

 ### 0.4.63 Lacunae in imperfect copies